OctopusSamples/content-team-apps/js/generator-octopus-project/README.md

 * `OCTOPUS_SERVER` - The Octopus server URL.
 * `OCTOPUS_APIKEY` - The API key used to connect to the Octopus instance.
 * `OCTOPUS_SPACE_ID` - The Octopus space ID.

+The following env vars can be set manually, or created automatically by the `octopusenvironments` generator in a fresh space.

 * `OCTOPUS_APPLICATION_LIFECYCLE_ID` - The lifecycle ID used when deploying application.
 * `OCTOPUS_INFRASTRUCTURE_LIFECYCLE_ID` - The lifecycle ID used when deploying infrastructure.
 * `OCTOPUS_PRODUCTION_ONLY_LIFECYCLE_ID` - The lifecycle ID used when deploying production resources.